TApplencourt/OvO/README.md

 ## Running

 To run OvO simply type `./ovo.sh run`.
-The logs file will be saved in the newly created `test_result` folder.
+Log files will be saved in the newly created `test_result` folder.
-OvO will respect any usual environement provided by th user (e.g. `CXX` / `CXXFLAGS` / `FC` / `FFLAGS` / `OMP_TARGET_OFFLOAD`).
+OvO will respect any usual environement provided by the user (e.g. `CXX` / `CXXFLAGS` / `FC` / `FFLAGS` / `OMP_TARGET_OFFLOAD`).
 OvO will also respect the special `OVO_TIMEOUT` enviroment who control the timeout used to kill too-long running tests (by default `15s`).

 You can find commonly used flags for various compiler in [/documentation/README.md](https://github.com/TApplencourt/OvO/tree/master/documentation/README.md).
-For example:
+PR are welcomed, for new version of compilers.

+Bellow is a simple run using GCC compiler:
 ```
 $ OMP_TARGET_OFFLOAD=mandatory CXX="g++" CXXFLAGS="-fopenmp" FC="gfortran" FFLAGS="-fopenmp"./ovo.sh run
 Running tests_src/cpp/mathematical_function/math_cpp11 | Saving log in results/2020-04-06_17-01_travis-job-24888c4a-3841-4347-8ccd-6f1e8d034e30/cpp/mathematical_function/math_cpp11